unbalancedparentheses/data_science_in_julia_for_hackers/README.md

-# Data Science in Julia for Hackers
+# DataScienceInJuliaForHackers.jl or Data Science in Julia for Hackers

 How to cite this book (note you need to replace the _**highlighted**_ text with the date in which you retrieved the information):